love1024/LearningKin/README.md

-# Angular Blog Creator (ABC) & Angular Blog Viewer (ABV)
+# WYSIWYG Article Creator (ABC) & WYSIWYG Article Viewer (ABV)

 ##  ABC
-ABC makes blog and generate a JSON file of Blog.
+ABC makes an article and generate a minimalized JSON file of the article.

 ##  ABV
-ABV uses the JSON file to recreate Blog.
+ABV uses the JSON file to recreate the article.